UDC-GAC/SeQual/README.md

 ## Compilation

-In case you need to recompile SeQual, the prerequisites are the following:
+In case you need to compile SeQual, the prerequisites are the following:

 * **Java Development Kit (JDK)** version 1.8
   * JAVA_HOME environmental variable must be set accordingly